Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 When the PowerShell script runs for the first time, you will be asked to input the information of your Azure SQL DW and your Azure blob storage account.
 After this PowerShell script completes running for the first time, the credentials you just input will be written to a configuration file SQLDW.conf in the present working directory.
 The future run of this PowerShell script file has the option to read all needed parameters from this configuration file.
 If you want to change some parameters, you can choose to input the parameters on the screen upon prompt, delete this configuration file, and input parameters as prompted. or change the parameters in the configuration file.

-Please be noted that in order to avoid name conflicts with tables that already exist in your Azure SQL DW (it might happen if multiple users are using the same Azure SQL DW as you are using to practice on this walkthrough), a random number is added to the table names created by every run of this PowerShell script.
+Please be noted that in order to avoid name conflicts with tables that already exist in your Azure SQL DW (it might happen if multiple users are using the same Azure SQL DW as you are using to practice on this walkthrough), a 3-digit random number is added to the table names created by every run of this PowerShell script.
 The actual table names that are created by this run of this PowerShell script file are printed out on your screen and also output to the SQLDW.conf file.

 Depending on the geographical location of your private blob storage account, the process of copying data from public blob to your private storage account could take about 15 minutes or longer,and the process of loading data from your storage account to your Azure SQL DW could takes about 20 minutes or longer.

+[Azure Note] If the files to be copied from the public blob storage to your private blob storage account already exist in your private blob storage account, AzCopy will ask you whether you want to overwrite them.
+If you do not want to overwrite them, input **n** when prompted.
+If you want to overwrite **all** of them, input **a** when prompted.
+You can also input **y** to overwrite individually.

+![Plot #21][21]

 This Powershell script also plugs in the Azure SQL DW information into the data exploration example files ([SQL](./SQLDW_Explorations.sql) and [IPython notebook](./SQLDW_Explorations.ipynb)) so that these two files are ready to be tried out instantly after the PowerShell script completes.